Ukraine bid to join EU will take decades says Macron

 It normally takes years for countries to negotiate EU membership, with candidates having to prove that they meet multiple criteria - from respecting democracy and the rule of law to having a robust enough economy.

-Ukraine's president Volodymyr Zelensky has suggested the EU uses a special procedure to grant Ukraine immediate membership of the bloc, but this has not happened.
+Ukraine's President Volodymyr Zelensky has suggested the EU uses a special procedure to grant Ukraine immediate membership of the bloc, but this has not happened.

-Later on Monday Emmanuel Macron will be in Berlin to hold talks with German Chancellor Olaf Scholz about the EU's ongoing response to the Russian invasion of Ukraine.
+Later on Monday the French president will be in Berlin to hold talks with German Chancellor Olaf Scholz about the EU's ongoing response to the Russian invasion of Ukraine.

 War in Ukraine: More coverage